 The COMPLAINT FOR DECLARATORY AND INJUNCTIVE RELIEF [Click for PDF] filed on behalf of Plaintiffs Jerry Agbannaoag, Merlita Agbannaoag, Severino Agbannaoag, Conchita Agbannaoag, and Cosmedin Tasani (“Agbannaoag Class Representatives”), and Ke Kailani Development LLC and Michael J. Fuchs (Ke Kailani Class Representatives”) was brought on an emergency basis on behalf of every past, present and future borrower and guarantor of every residential and commercial mortgage loan on real property situated in the State of Hawaii who has been, is being, or will be subject to a determination and/or enforcement of a foreclosure monetary deficiency judgment in this District and in Hawaii State Courts.

-Dubin’s pleadings have always painted a detailed picture making the issues obvious as he writes, “[T]he Class Action Complaint presents a constitutional question of first impression in this District and throughout the United States, challenging for the first time on Federal Due Process Grounds the ancient common law judge-made arithmetic method for determining the amount of foreclosure deficiency judgments following confirmations of sale which merely subtracts the net proceeds of sale from the face value of the amount owing on mortgage loans.”
+Attorney’s pleadings have always painted a detailed picture making the issues obvious, “[T]he Class Action Complaint presents a constitutional question of first impression in this District and throughout the United States, challenging for the first time on Federal Due Process Grounds the ancient common law judge-made arithmetic method for determining the amount of foreclosure deficiency judgments following confirmations of sale which merely subtracts the net proceeds of sale from the face value of the amount owing on mortgage loans.”

 The Fifth and Fourteenth Amendments to the United States Constitution give the court “subject matter jurisdiction and pursuant to Section 1331 of Title 28 of the United States Code to enforce Federal Due Process of Law prohibiting, inter alia, any State to deprive any person of property rights without due process of law, which depravation heretofore has resulted in the unconstitutional confiscatory and punitive loss of hundreds of millions of dollars of mortgagor wealth and corresponding windfall unjust enrichment for foreclosing mortgagees.”
 Yeah, awesome isn’t it?